-In October 2014, the Historic Old Sacramento Foundation will once again partner with Sol Collective to provide a month of programs and activities in celebration of Dia de los Muertos.
+In October 2014, the Historic Old Sacramento Foundation once again partnered with Sol Collective to provide a month of programs and activities in celebration of Dia de los Muertos.

 Pop Up Art Labs

-Join us on three Saturdays in October from 11:00AM to 2:00PM in Old Sacramento for a series of pop up art labs!
-These craft workshops are free to the public, but please arrive early, as space and supplies are limited.
+On three Saturdays in October from 11:00AM to 2:00PM in Old Sacramento, we held a series of pop up art labs.
+These craft workshops were free to the public.

 October 11: Mini Altars